Nicolas-Dolan/sei-project-4-django/README.md

 - Allow users to add other user's Pokémon to their collections
 - Add more Pokémon to the database seed
 - Show back sprites on mouse over of Pokémon's image
-- Show stats of Pokémon on mouse over in Battle Royale
+- Show stats of Pokémon on mouse over in Battle Royale and add typing
+- Represent stats with bars
 - Improved visuals and more features in the Battle Royale game:
   - Health bars
   - Sprites change orientation when moving in different directions